omernyr/omernyr/README.md

 <h1 align="center">
-  Hi everyone, my name is Ömer 👋🏻
+  Hi everyone, my name is Ömer👋🏻
 </h1>
 I have been dedicating at least four hours a day to self-learning Swift and improving my skills in iOS development.
 I am eager to join a work environment where I can collaborate and learn from others.
 I am confident that my dedication and passion for software development will allow me to contribute to a team and continue to grow as a developer..
 <br>